carstenbauer/project-euler/README.md

 ## What is this?

-My Julia solutions to the first 50 Euler problems: https://projecteuler.net
+My Julia solutions to the first 50 Euler problems.
+See https://projecteuler.net and https://github.com/heetbeet/project-euler-julia.

 ## Instructions